UviDTE-UviSpace/uvispace-documentation/wpt.rst

 coupling coefficient and hence, higher efficiency.
 The primary is the responsible for rising the frequency of 50 Hz (EU) to tens or hundreds of kHz.

+The first block is a rectifier followed by a CC/CC regulator, to convert the AC input signal into a controlled CC with an appropiate voltage level.
+In this project, this block is implemented with a commercial computer power adapter, assuring a 24 V signal at the input of the next block.

+After the regulator is places the inverter.
+This blocks transforms the CC signal into a high frequency AC signal.
+In this project a full bridge (H-bridge) inverter is used.
+Unfortunately, the output of this device is a square signal, i.e. a fundamental frequency with a lot of higher frequency harmonics.
+The harmonic analysis can be found on the repository (TFG-wpt-system).
+This harmonics would mean a substancial quantity of noise in the air-core transformer, so this signal has to be filtered.

+The filters used for the purpose are LC resonant tanks.
+The explanation of the behavior of resonant tanks can be found on the TFG, but as a brief summary, a series LC tank behaves as a band-pass filter and a parallel LC tank behaves as a band-stop filter at resonance.
+The filter used is a composing of both topologies, a series LC tank tuned at the input signal's frequency, blocking the high-frequency harmonics, followed by a parallel LC tank that stores the energy of the fundamental frequency, having a small current outside the tank, and a high current inside.
+The inductor of the parallel LC tank is the emitter coil.

+..  image:: /_static/WPT/resonant_tanks.png
+    :align: center

 Small explanation of the different parts of the primary.
 Send the user to the TFG for more details.
 Important to write here the differences if any with the TFG.